 Check-in was to start at 8:30 am and the walk was officially going to begin at 10:00 am.
-The walk is between about one and two hours long.
+The walk is typically between one and two hours long.

 The walk was cancelled in 2020 due to concerns about the coronavirus.
 A small number of people still turned out, and the fundraising part of the event still happened.
 Hopefully the event officially returns though in 2021.

-In 2020 registering for the event was going to cost $25 and folk would have received a $20 tax receipt and pair of CARE gloves.
-If you are under 17 years old and walking with a parent or guardian your registration is free!
+In 2020 registering for the event was going to cost $25 and folk would have received a $20 tax receipt and a pair of CARE gloves.
+If you were under 17 years old and walking with a parent or guardian your registration was going to be free!

-There is also day-of registration available at the event starting at 8:30 am but it is recommended you register in advance.
+Day-of registration was also going to be available at the event starting at 8:30 am but registering in advance was recommended.

-When you register, there is an option to join a pre-existing team or to create one with your friends.
-As a team you can raise money together to contribute toward the project or you can raise money individually.
+During the registration process, there was an option to join a pre-existing team or to create one with your friends.
+As a team you could have raised money together to contribute toward the project or you could have also raised money individually.

 What to Expect

-At the starting line while registration is taking place, the band Kutapira was scheduled perform in 2020.
+At the starting line while registration was supposed to be taking place, the band Kutapira was scheduled to perform in 2020.
 The plan was also for there to be a few market vendors, hot beverages, an education zone, kids’ activities, a silent auction and guest speakers.
-Gloria Mackarenko from the CBC was also going to be the MC for the event the event.
+Gloria Mackarenko from the CBC was also going to be the MC for the event.

 To register, volunteer, or inquire further about this event click Walk In Her Shoes Vancouver.